jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

-Version 0.13.0 (XX-XX-2019)
+Version 0.13.0 (XX-01-2019)
-- The following tools were added to the project:
+- The release largely focusses on bug-fixes rather than adding new features.
+The following tools were added to the project:
     MosaicWithFeathering

 - Support was added for GeoTIFF MODELTRANSFORMATIONTAG (Tag 33920).